-What’s something true about you that you need to embrace more openly and lovingly?
+What’s something true about yourself that you need to embrace more openly and lovingly?

-The wisest, most loving, and well-rounded people you have ever met are likely those who have been shattered by heartbreak.
-Yes, life creates the best humans by breaking them first.
+The wisest, most loving, and well-rounded people you have ever met are likely those who have been shattered at some point in their lives.
+Yes, life often creates the best humans by breaking them first.
 Their destruction into pieces allows them to be fine-tuned and reconstructed into a masterpiece.

-How has your past heartbreak made you stronger, wiser, and more loving?
+How has your past heartbreak or losses made you stronger, wiser, and more loving?
 Be specific.

 There’s a big difference between giving up and starting over in the right direction.
 Know when enough is enough already, and respect yourself for feeling that way.
 Sometimes we have to say goodbye before we can say hello.
 Sometimes we have to let go to move forward with our lives.